 The project started back in 2015, when an initiative to implement screening and nutritional care pathways for the health and social care teams in the community started in a single GP practice in Wool, Dorset.
 The initiative was rolled out across five GP practices in Purbeck later in 2015, and then into Christchurch locality in early 2016, involving a total of 13 GP practices.
 The Purbeck pilot was one of five national Malnutrition Task Force pilots.
 The patients screened as part of this project were unlikely to have been identified without this project, as the majority of staff had not previously been trained on nutritional screening.
 An electronic data collection form was also developed to support this work.

 The successes and positive outcome of piloting this work with Purbeck and Christchurch then led to the roll out of this integrated approach across the whole of Dorset in 2017.
-For more information about the project and how it's progressed to date, please visit Dorset County Council website.
+For more information about the project and how it's progressed to date, please visit Dorset Healthcare website.

 Food is a 'MUST'